This post may include affiliate links; see our disclosure policy.

 All about Hennessy

-Hennessy is a type of Cognac, a brandy made in Cognac, France.
+Hennessy is a type of cognac, a brandy made in Cognac, France.
 The Hennessy company was founded over 250 years ago in 1765 in France.
-Today it produces 40% of the world’s Cognac, making it the largest producer of Cognac worldwide.
+Today it produces 40% of the world’s cognac, making it the largest producer of the spirit worldwide.

-What does it taste like compared to other brands of Cognac?
-Hennessy has a bold flavor, with notes of nuttiness, fruit, oak, vanilla and spices.
+Compared to other brands of cognac, Hennessy has a bold flavor, with notes of nuttiness, fruit, oak, vanilla and spices.
 It’s very complex, and it makes for a mixed drink with nuanced layers of flavor.

 You can use any type of orange liqueur in this Hennessy Sidecar recipe.
-The nuanced notes of the Cognac and tequila reposado pair best with Cointreau or Grand Marnier, but you can make the drink with Triple Sec too.
-Here’s the difference:
+The nuanced notes of the cognac and tequila reposado pair best with Cointreau or Grand Marnier, but you can make the drink with triple sec, too.
+Here are the differences:

 - Cointreau is best in a Hennessy Sidecar.
-It’s our favorite in a Sidecar (and a margarita).
+It’s my favorite in a Sidecar and a margarita.
 It has a smooth flavor with warm spices and nuance that works with the sophistication of Hennessy.

-- Triple Sec has a crisp, citrus-forward flavor that works well in drinks, but it’s easy to find low quality versions.
-Look for a quality triple sec brand, not the cheapest on the block; we like Drillauds.
+- Triple sec has a crisp, citrus-forward flavor.
+It works well in drinks, but it’s easy to find low-quality versions.
+Look for a quality triple sec brand, not the cheapest on the block.
+I like Drillauds.

 - Strain into a glass and serve with a citrus twist.
 Strain the drink into a cocktail glass.
 Serve with a lemon twist or slice.
 Some people like to squeeze an orange twist into the drink so the oils add a perfume.